I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 Now that Florrie Labradoodle and I have some time on our hands, we thought we would ‘turn a paw‘ to growing some perennial plants from seed.
 It’s not as hard as you might think!

-Perennial plants can add colour to your garden from April through to November, They attract bees and butterflies to their flowers and make great cut flowers too.
+Perennial plants can add colour to your garden from April through November.
+They attract bees and butterflies and make great cut flowers, too.
 The best thing about perennials is that they return year after year, growing larger as they mature.
 Unlike annuals, they don’t need replacing each season.

 During the summer, most perennial plants need little attention.
 Just a little staking to stop plants flopping over and regular deadheading to encourage a further flush of flowers.

 Many individual perennial plants are quite expensive to buy from garden centres.
 Some can be quite difficult to grow from seed.
 However, there are some beautiful perennials that you can grow quite easily and cheaply.
 Like a returning friend, they will reward you with flowers year after year.

 Here are our top five recommendations!